 Step 8: 180 ollies in motion

-It’s best to have enough speed learning how to fs 180.
+It’s best to have enough speed of learning how to fs 180.
 You need not be too fast, but enough to keep you rolling after landing.
 So, in a wide-opened space in a skatepark, push your skateboard to obtain some momentum.

 After reaching adequate speed, position yourself according to the previous steps.
 Then perform the 180 and land the safest way.
 You may also want to do it in A-frames or any ramp, but be sure you master doing it on flat surfaces first.